MBAigner/PDFContentConverter/README.md

 # PDF Content Converter

-The PDF Content Converter is a tool for converting PDF text as well as structural features into a pandas dataframe.
+The PDF Content Converter is a tool for converting PDF text as well as structural features into a pandas dataframe, written natively in Python.
 It retrieves information about textual content, fonts, positions, character frequencies and surrounding visual PDF elements.

 ## How-to